 Step 6: Subsidies

 Now, the good part of this blog.
 Every municipality has its own subsidies.
 And some are nationwide.
 On this website you can find which subsidies are available in your case.
 And, in this blog about subsidies, you will find also a lot of information.

 In some cases, you need to take two energy-saving measures and outsource the work to get the subsidies.
 Do it within a year after you took insulation measures.

 Insulating your house is a good investment.
 Depending on your specific situation, you can research the possibilities.
 By improving the insulation, you also improve the energy label of your house.
-Which helps you to remain the value of your house.
+Which helps you to retain the value of your house.